Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 # Simulink Automatic Code Generation for AMDC

-This article explains how to implement the Simulink automatic code generation (autogen) by demonstrating an example using a simple integrator.
+This article explains how to implement the Simulink automatic code generation (Autogen) by demonstrating an example using a simple integrator.

+## Simulink Autogen Code

+Autogen is the process of converting a user Simulink model for a controller into equivalent C code for an embedded system (such as the AMDC).
+The Autogen feature in Simulink can be used to conveniently convert complex controller implementations into C-code for implementing it on the AMDC.

 ## Example of Model Configuration